eclipse/repairnator/doc/repairnator-short-overview.md

 <p>
 <span style="font-size:11pt;">
 <a href="https://hal.inria.fr/hal-01691496/document">How to Design a Program Repair Bot?
-Insights from the Repairnator Project</a>
+Insights from the Repairnator Project</a>, published in the 40th International Conference on Software Engineering, in May 2018.
 </span>
 </p>
 </td>